MatFillion/firebase-performance-sample/README.md

 Please add your own google-services.json file to be able to use it.

-Branch "version-60-1142-1" Shows the startup performance monitoring is working.
+Branch "version-60-1142-1" Shows the startup performance monitoring was previously working.
 (There's no InstanceID issue)